WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance: The medium dimensional (MD) algorithm: identification of and inversion of the Fundamental Equation with WeSpeR

-In practice, it can be computationally demanding to compute each of the $x_F^{(k)'}$ and find its zeros if $M$ is large.
+\begin{rmk} It can be computationally demanding to compute each of the $x_F^{(k)'}$ and find its zeros if $M$ is large.
 A general heuristic we observed experimentally is that studying $x_F^{(M)'}$ is enough to find out most of the gaps if $S_D$ has no "large" gaps.
+We can see this heuristic as a "convex support" approximation of $S_D$. \end{rmk}

+The details of implementation of the routine to find the support $S_F$ is detailed in the Appendix for several weight distributions.